njsch/njsch/readme.md

 The owner's identity for this account has been verified at [Keyoxide](https://keyoxide.org/6C1E7CD8370E4DF7F852968716F8388EB88796D7).

-* 🏫 I am an undergraduate Computer Science student from down under, keen to learn as much as I can.
-* 🌱 I’m currently investing in (actively developing and proficient or otherwise learning):
-    * Python;
-    * C++;
-    * C#;
-    * Arduino hardware and software;
-    * SQL (Oracle SQL and MySQL);
-    * LaTeX;
-    * Wikitext (Wikimedia) markup.
-* 👨 I’m looking to collaborate on software development projects &ndash; whether open-source or otherwise &ndash; in Python or C++.
-* 🤔 I am willing to learn new languages and libraries
-* 💬 Ask me anything...

 ### 📫 How to reach me:
 * [Email me](MAILTO:schmidty2244@gmail.com)